 - compare/contrast protection strategies that help pay for losses that occur in life

-Budget: A budget is a plan for managing your money.
+Budget: A plan for managing your money.

 Play the Vocabulary Game to practice the Key Vocabulary.

 You can change the Quiz mode to Match, Test, Learn, Flash Cards, Spell using the selection list at the bottom right of the activity that says "Choose a Study Mode."
 Direct Link